oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ## Learn more

-By popular demand, this article looks at the nuts and bolts of JHipster deployments.
+This article looks at the nuts and bolts of JHipster deployments.
 CI and CD propose several organizational and technical practices aimed at improving team confidence, efficiency, and productivity.
 Spinnaker is a powerful tool for continuous deployment, with more than 200 [companies](https://spinnaker.io/docs/community/stay-informed/captains-log/#contributions-per-company) around the world contributing to its growth.
 As each architecture and organization is different, your pipeline design must be customized to your particular use case.
 I hope this brief introduction will help you get the most out of these wonderful tools.
 To learn more about JHipster check out the following links:

 - [JHipster Microservices on AWS with Amazon Elastic Kubernetes Service](/blog/2022/07/11/kubernetes-jhipster-aws)
 - [Run Microservices on DigitalOcean with Kubernetes](/blog/2022/06/06/microservices-digitalocean-kubernetes)